Carl Gustav Sparre Olsen: Composer

 In 1937, he composed Draumkvædet and some cantatas.
 He composed music for orchestra, chamber ensembles, and choir and orchestra similar to Faure's Requiem.
 The most important work that stemmed after World War II were the Seven Songs to Poems.
 The poems were written by Norwegian writer Inge Krokann.
 Around this period he composed Nidarosdomen, an orchestral piece.
 Other important works include Ver Sanctum for choir and orchestra, Frå Telemark, a folk song for piano and Leitom-suite for piano.

 Later years

 Sparre Olsen was a member of the Norwegian National Broadcasting Council from 1950-58.
 He also published two biographical writings, Percy Grainger (1963) and Tor Jonsson (1968).
 In 1968, he received the honor of Knighthood in the Royal Norwegian Order of St. Olav.
-When Sparre Olsen died in Lillehammer during 1984, his urn was set down at the Lom stave church in Gudbrandsdal.
+He died in 1984 in Lillehammer and his urn was placed in Lom stave church in Gudbrandsdal.